AllenMendes/Traffic-Sign-Classifier-CNN/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 As seen from the above result, the model predicted all the images with 100% accuracy.
 I even included a 2nd and 3rd guess result based on the softmax probablity values.
-If you observe closely the below few predictions, you can see that model is trying to co relate shapes of arrow signs, circular shaped traffic signs, etc. and other such shape related features found in the test images to make its predictions.
+If you observe closely the below few predictions, you can see that model is trying to co relate shapes of arrow signs, human shaped figures, circular shaped traffic signs, etc. and other such shape related features found in the test images to make its predictions.

 ![ob](https://github.com/AllenMendes/Traffic-Sign-Classifier-CNN/blob/master/CarND-Traffic-Sign-Classifier-Project/Downloads/ob.JPG)